rpatterson/prunerr/README.rst

 Remove Servarr download client items to preserve disk space according to rules.
 *******************************************************************************

+**CAUTION**: Prunerr is currently in pre-alpha status and the risk of doing harm to the media libraries and download clients managed by Servarr is higher than it will be as it gets more testing.
+Bugs in Prunerr may result in, but are not limited to, the following issues with download client items:

+- being deleted before they've met your seeding requirements
+- being moved out from under Servarr breaking file imports
+- stopping downloading when it shouldn't be stopped

+Please do use Prunerr, but use at your own risk and report all issues you encounter with full details.
+Set up a small sandbox with copies of media that can be safely deleted, make sure Prunerr is working smoothly for you for some time throughout the Servarr/Prunerr lifecycle before using it with your real library and even then understand the risks.

+*******
+Summary
+*******

 The ``$ prunerr`` command is intended to server as a companion service to the `Servarr`_ suite of applications and services.
 It periodically polls the `download clients`_ of `Sonarr`_, `Radarr`_, etc..
 For each client it checks disk space compared to download